 The Future of Samyang: New f/2 Lenses, Optical Stabilization and the Wait for Nikon Z and Canon RF

-If you are a photography enthusiast or a video creator looking for the next big leap in optics, the CP+ 2026 exhibition delivered some thrilling news.
-South Korean manufacturer LK Samyang, in collaboration with Schneider Kreuznach, is preparing a revolution in its lens lineup.
-According to a recent interview with Samyang's Product and Planning Manager, the brand is raising its technical standards to compete directly in the big leagues.
+If you are a photography enthusiast or a video creator looking for the next big leap in optics, the CP+ 2026 event has brought us exciting news.
+The South Korean manufacturer LK Samyang, in collaboration with Schneider Kreuznach, is preparing a revolution in its line of lenses.
+According to a recent interview with the brand's planning and product manager, Samyang is raising its technical standards to compete directly in the big leagues.

-The Expansion to Nikon Z and Canon RF
+The expansion towards Nikon Z and Canon RF

-One of the market's biggest questions has finally been answered.
-Samyang confirmed they are technically prepared to adapt their complex lens designs to Canon RF and Nikon Z mounts.
-However, they are currently waiting to secure official licenses from these Japanese manufacturers before they can start making and selling them.
-In the meantime, their primary focus remains squarely on the Sony FE mount.
+One of the great unknowns of the market finally has an answer.
+Samyang has confirmed that they are now technically ready to adapt complex designs to the Canon RF and Nikon Z frames.
+However, they are currently waiting to receive official licenses from these Japanese manufacturers to begin marketing them.
+Meanwhile, the main focus remains on the Sony FE mount.

-Pure Innovation for Videographers: VCM Motors and OIS
+Pure innovation for videographers: VCM Engines and OIS

 Video creators have a lot to celebrate.
-Samyang is transitioning away from older stepper motors to new linear Voice Coil Motors (VCM).
-This upgrade promises vastly improved autofocus speed and superior tracking for fast-action video.
-This technology will be featured in the upcoming 28-135mm f/2.8 FE, a highly versatile lens already in production and aimed for a late 2026 release.
+Samyang is transitioning from traditional stepper motors to new linear moving coil motors (VCM), which will ensure much faster autofocus and better tracking in action recordings.
+This technology will debut in the 28-135mm f/2.8, a lens classified as the "king of versatility" that is already in production and will arrive at the end of 2026.

-Furthermore, the company is actively developing its proprietary Optical Image Stabilization (OIS) system.
-This tech will be implemented in their new high-end telephoto primes aimed at professional sports and portrait photographers: a 200mm f/1.8 and an innovative 300mm f/4.
-Interestingly, for the 300mm f/4, Samyang is considering an internal 1.4x teleconverter (turning it into a 420mm f/5.6) as a clever workaround to bypass licensing restrictions that prevent them from selling external teleconverters.
+As if that were not enough, the company is developing its own Optical Image Stabilization system (OIS).
+We will see this technology implemented in its new premium telephoto lenses aimed at sports and portraits: a 200mm f/1.8 and an innovative 300mm f/4.
+As a curious detail, for the 300mm f/4 they are considering including an internal 1.4x teleconverter (turning it into a 420mm f/5.6), an ingenious solution to evade licensing restrictions that prevent them from selling external teleconverters.

-Without a doubt, the coming years promise to position Samyang not just as a budget-friendly alternative, but as a benchmark for optical innovation and professional performance.
+Without a doubt, the coming years promise to position Samyang not only as an economical alternative, but as a benchmark in optical innovation and professional performance.